 Classroom-Ready Number Talks for Kindergarten, First and Second Grade Teachers

 An engaging and ready-to-use introduction to simple math concepts, Classroom-Ready Number Talks for Kindergarten, First and Second Grade Teachers includes hundreds of ways to teach your children (or students!) math.
-It covers everything: grade-specific strategies, number talk how-tos, visual and numerical examples, scaffolding suggestions, common core alignments, and probing questions to build comprehension.
+This activity book for kids covers everything: grade-specific strategies, number talk how-tos, visual and numerical examples, scaffolding suggestions, common core alignments, and probing questions to build comprehension.

 Different types of learning are available for the kiddos who may struggle with math, and a range of concepts are included for kids who are ready for the next level.